eclipsesource/tabris-decorators/doc/redux/StateProvider.md

 ## Registration

-Before any connected component can be created, an object implementing `StateProvider` has to be registered.
+Before any connected component can be created, an `StateProvider` has to be registered for dependency injection.
 The shortest way to do this, is to use the [`register`](../di/Injector.md#registertargettypevalue) function.
-Since a redux store fulfills the `StateProvider` interface there is no need to create an actual instance of it: (TODO: who IS creating the instance then?)
+Since a redux store fulfills the `StateProvider` interface it can be used in place of a `StateProvider` instance.

 ```js
 import {createStore} from 'redux';